kineticdata/peripherals-utilities/handlers/generic_file_upload_ce_attachment_v1/README.md

 [Handler Error Message]
   Error message if an error was encountered and Error Handling is set to "Error Message".

-[Files]
+[File]
-  Information on the files that were copied.
+  Name of the file that was uploaded to the destination.

 [Response Body]
   The body of the response from the upload API call.